Kempegowda 2

 Kempegowda 2 is a 2019 Kannada action film directed by Shankar Gowda.
-The film stars Komal Kumar, Rakshika Sharma in lead roles alongside Sreeshanth and Yogesh in supporting roles.
+The film stars Komal Kumar and Rakshika Sharma in lead roles alongside Sreeshanth and Yogesh in supporting roles.
 The film was produced by A. Vinodh under Panchamukhi Hanuman Cine Productions.
 The film's soundtrack was composed by Varun Unni.
-Despite the title, the film is not a sequel to the 2011 film of same name.
+Despite the title, the film is not a sequel to the 2011 film of same name and is a namesake sequel.
+The film was dubbed in Telugu as Yamadheera in 2024.